Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Because they realize that they’ve had an unsustainable relationship with their life because they’ve been striving and pursuing the wrong metrics for valuing themselves.
 And they’re like, “I need to shut this off and find something else that actually is a lot more enriching and sustainable.”
 So, they think, “Okay, well I just got to go and become a monk or something.”

 But I will tell you that when you do that, you will then begin living this peaceful life and you will feel agitated because most people aren’t designed to be monks, because most people have this drive to also be out there in the world, bringing your value to the world, seeing your value in action, and feeling like you’re a part of a community that values you.

 And also, that you’re experiencing, I guess you could say, more aggressive and dynamic challenges than the ones that you might experience in a sort of simple, monastic life, right?
-So, basically, when you’re seeking to escape that, that’s healthy.
+So, basically, when you’re kind of seeking to escape that, that’s healthy.
 Sometimes, we need to pull back.